TonyIvchenko/playground/src/ctscan/README.md

 - Core trainer choices like `--architecture`, `--loss`, and `--optimizer` are also validated up front.
 - Trainer class-weight modes are also validated up front.
 - Trainer device selectors are also validated up front.
+- Trainer encoder-weight selectors are also validated up front.
 - Scheduler, sampler, and augmentation names are also validated before the trainer starts.
 - Add `--inspect-splits` to print train/val/test row counts before starting a run.
 - Split inspection also reports whether rows came from `splits/*.csv` or `splits.json`, plus the exact source path for each split.